15 Interview Questions That Can Signal Age Discrimination

 What Qualifies as Age Discrimination in Employment?

 Age discrimination during the hiring process occurs when an employer treats a job applicant less favorably because of their age.
 It could be apparent in the job advertisement, application forms, interview procedures, or even background checks.
-One should be attentive during interviews since age bias can often manifest through seemingly innocuous questions or comments.
+One should be attentive during interviews, as age bias can often manifest in seemingly innocuous questions or comments.

 Identifying Interview Questions That May Indicate Age Discrimination